On World Wetlands Day – discover the magnificent wetlands of Croatia

-It is being celebrated today World Wetlands Day which are essential for mitigating climate change and preserving biodiversity.
+Every year, on February 2nd, it is celebrated World Wetlands Day which are essential for mitigating climate change and preserving biodiversity.
 They are the basis of a sustainable future for people and nature.

 Wetlands were once considered wet and smelly areas that needed to be drained in order to obtain fertile land.
 But today it is different, because awareness has developed of how important wetlands are.
 Among other things, these areas help neutralize various toxins, drain water reserves and control floods.
 And let's not forget: if you want to visit a place inhabited by birds, invertebrates, fish and insects, swamps are an ideal place, because they are a real paradise for many animal species.